Four ways we can inject real racial equity In mortgage lending

-About a month ago the Federal Housing Finance Agency announced that the two biggest players in the mortgage lending industry, Fannie Mae and Freddie Mac, will have to submit three-year plans to identify and address barriers to sustainable housing opportunities and advance equity in housing finance.
+About a month ago the Federal Housing Finance Agency (FHFA) announced that the two biggest players in the mortgage lending industry, Fannie Mae and Freddie Mac, will have to submit three-year plans to identify and address barriers to sustainable housing opportunities and advance equity in housing finance.
 As part of the planning process, the FHFA issued a call for comment to inform these long-term plans.

 October 25, 2021